Antifragile perimeter control: Anticipating and gaining from disruptions with reinforcement learning: Methodology

-After considering all the modifiers above, we show $H(t)$ and $\Delta H(t)$ using a single MFD as an example in Figure \ref{fig: h_mfd} and \ref{fig: dh}.
-The first derivative $H(t)$, in Figure \ref{fig: h}, rewards the agent more when it's moving towards the critical accumulation to maximize its trip completion rate.
-However, when the number of vehicles approaches the critical accumulation, this term drops significantly and becomes a penalty when it exceeds the critical point.
-Since the first derivative $H(t)$ is a complementary term in addition to the trip completion in the reward function, we showcase the influence of this term on the MFD after normalization in Figure \ref{fig: h_mfd}.
-With increasing weight coefficient $\omega_h$, the critical accumulation of the modified MFD becomes marginally smaller compared to the original MFD, and the reward that the RL agent can receive also decreases faster after the accumulation exceeds the critical accumulation.
-Although the trip completion still follows the original MFD in the simulation environment, The agent learns to get more rewards following the modified MFD.
-In this way, redundant overcompensation has been established to prevent accumulation from exceeding the critical accumulation when disruption takes place unexpectedly.
+We illustrate the impact of $H_k$ and $\Delta H_k$ on building redundancy on the MFD in Fig. \ref{fig: h_mfd} and \ref{fig: dh}.
+The first difference $H_k$ in Fig. \ref{fig: h} rewards the agent when moving toward the critical accumulation $n_{i,\mathrm{crit}}$ to maximize trip completion.
+However, when $n_{i,k}$ approaches $n_{i,\mathrm{crit}}$, this term drops significantly and becomes a penalty when $n_{i,k}$ exceeds $n_{i,\mathrm{crit}}$.
+In Fig. \ref{fig: h_mfd}, we showcase the influence of this term on the MFD.
+With increasing weight coefficient $\omega_h$, $n_{i,\mathrm{crit}}$ of the modified MFD becomes lower compared to the original, and the reward decreases faster after the accumulation exceeds $n_{i,\mathrm{crit}}$.
+In this way, redundant overcompensation has been established to prevent accumulation from exceeding the critical accumulation when disruption happens unexpectedly.

-An interesting note is that estimation uncertainty, also known as second-order uncertainty, is another factor that affects disruptions that take place unexpectedly.
-This is in fact the imprecision of the learner's current beliefs about the environment, and what the antifragile terms capture.
-This amount reduces with sampling if beliefs are acquired by learning as opposed to instruction (e.g. anticipation through redundant overcompensation).
-When estimating uncertainty is substantial, unlikely samples could partly be attributed to the agent's false assumptions about the environment's structure rather than a change in that structure (e.g. around critical accumulation).

-The second derivative $\Delta H(t)$ is shown in Figure \ref{fig: dh}.
-The x-axis is the vehicle accumulation, same as in Figure \ref{fig: h}, while the y-axis represents how fast the traffic state is changing on the MFD.
-The faster it increases to reach the critical accumulation, the greater the penalty will be applied to the RL agent.
-This observation is consistent with the redundant overcompensation and time-scale separation principles formalized in \cite{taleb_mathematical_2013} and practically applied in \cite{axenie2022antifragiletraffic} and \cite{axenie_antifragile_2023}.
-On the contrary, if the vehicle accumulation decelerates, a reward will be applied.
-Similar to $H(t)$, this complementary term $\Delta H(t)$ is also dependent on the normalization factor $\omega_{\Delta h}$.
+The second difference $\Delta H_k$ is shown in Fig. \ref{fig: dh}.
+The y-axis represents how fast the traffic state changes, and the faster it reaches $n_{i,\mathrm{crit}}$, the greater the penalty will be.
+This observation is consistent with the redundant overcompensation and time-scale separation principles formalized in \cite{taleb_mathematical_2013} and practically applied in \cite{axenie_antifragile_2023}.
+On the contrary, a reward will be given if $n$ decelerates when approaching $n_{i,\mathrm{crit}}$.
+Likewise, $\Delta H_k$ is also dependent on the normalization factor $\omega_{\Delta h}$.
+With $H_k$ and $\Delta H_k$, the agent learns to be conservative when regulating the perimeter control variables to reach $n_{i,\mathrm{crit}}$.